aduitsis/freebsd-cooker/README.md

 # FreeBSD Cooker #

-Create FreeBSD VM images, ready to be imported by the most popular hypervisors.
+Create FreeBSD VM images, ready to be imported by most popular hypervisors.

 ### Overview ###